Medical Terminologies MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool searches for medical conditions, diseases, and health problems in ICD-11.
-It lists specific use cases like finding codes and searching by keyword, and distinguishes from sibling tools that focus on hierarchies or lookups.
+The description clearly states the tool searches for medical conditions in ICD-11, lists specific use cases (find codes, search by name, multi-language), and distinguishes from sibling tools like icd11_lookup (exact code) and icd11_chapters (hierarchy navigation).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.